FacundoBettella/STORYBOOK---NES-Components/README.md

+## NES - COMPONENTS

-## The table below shows which commit message gets you which release type when semantic-release runs (using the default configuration):
+### The table below shows which commit message gets you which release type when semantic-release runs (using the default configuration):

-## Commit message   --------------------------------------------  Release type
 ```
+    COMMIT MESSAGE                                                RELEASE TYPE
 ·   fix(pencil): stop graphite breaking when                      Patch Fix Release
     too much pressure applied